dropseed/commitstat/README.md

 ## GitHub Action

 You can run commitstat right after your tests and once you have some sort of stat to parse.
-You can report as many stats as you want -- just give them different names.
+Use different names to report multiple stats per commit.

 ```yml
 name: test